-"I began volunteering in Christchurch Park, helping with gardening tasks such as weeding, prunining and using a leaf blower to keep the play areas today.
-When an apprentice Gardner role became available, I applied and used my volunteering experience to demonstrate the skills I learnt.
+"I began volunteering in Christchurch Park, helping with gardening tasks such as weeding, pruning and using a leaf blower to keep the play areas tidy.
+When an apprentice Gardener role became available, I applied and used my volunteering experience to demonstrate the skills I had.

-From my apprenticeship, I am now a qualified Gardener through IBC and succeeded in gaining a Technician contract within the Parks."
+I am now a qualified Gardener at IBC and succeeded in gaining a Technician contract within the Parks team."

-"I started out as an Apprentice in the ICT service desk team, which I discovered through the IBC website and felt it really suited me.
+"I started out as an apprentice in the ICT Service Desk Team, which I discovered through the IBC website and felt would really suit me.

 I am now a qualified member of the ICT service desk team and my apprenticeship has allowed me to gain nationally recognised qualifications, including BTEC Level 3 in ICT Systems and Principles and a Level 3 Diploma in Professional Competence in IT and Telecoms.

 My apprenticeship has helped me to learn about life in the work place and gain important and useful skills which I can continue to develop every day.
 I am grateful for the opportunity that Ipswich Borough Council has given me and enjoy working in my new role."